-The Commission has cash and cash equivalents (book balances) totaling \$238,744, of which \$131,271 is restricted for acquisition of capital assets.
+The Commission has cash and cash equivalents (book balances) totaling \$183,412.

 These deposits are stated at cost, which approximates market.
 Under state law, these deposits (or the resulting bank balances) must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
+The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent.